The following are best practices related to department IT security your department administration should consider. The questions are referenced below.

 - Antivirus software (AV) Malware/Spyware

 The university previously had a site license, including home systems, for McAfee antivirus software.
 However we are now using AVG as our anti-virus software.
-For information on AVG and its installation see the AVG IT Wiki page.
+For information on AVG and its installation see the AVG IT Knowledge Base page.
 Every departmental Windows machine connecting to the Stevens network must have AV installed and configured for "auto-update."

 - Patching (Updating operating systems/software)